blocsoc-iitd/zkbootcamp/README.md

 Additional content(only for those interested): Docs of Alchemy / Alchemy University to build a DApp.

-* [Bootcamp:Learn Blockchain, Solidity and Full Stack JavaScript Development:](https://www.freecodecamp.org/news/learn-blockchain-solidity-full-stack-javascript-development/){target=_blank} A 32 hour long comprehensive Blockchain Development Bootcamp by Patrick Collins
+* [Bootcamp:Learn Blockchain, Solidity and Full Stack JavaScript Development:](https://www.freecodecamp.org/news/learn-blockchain-solidity-full-stack-javascript-development/)A 32 hour long comprehensive Blockchain Development Bootcamp by Patrick Collins
-* [Course: CryptoZombies](https://cryptozombies.io/){target=_blank} One of the most well-known introductions to Solidity
+* [Course: CryptoZombies](https://cryptozombies.io/) One of the most well-known introductions to Solidity
-* [Course: Ethernaut (OpenZeppelin)](https://ethernaut.openzeppelin.com/){target=_blank} An excellent in-browser "game" teaching Solidity from a security perspective.
+* [Course: Ethernaut (OpenZeppelin)](https://ethernaut.openzeppelin.com/) An excellent in-browser "game" teaching Solidity from a security perspective.
-* [Course: Intro to Solidity (Chainshot)](https://www.chainshot.com/learn/solidity){target=_blank} Chainshot uses a very cool interactive platform to teach Solidity
+* [Course: Intro to Solidity (Chainshot)](https://www.chainshot.com/learn/solidity) Chainshot uses a very cool interactive platform to teach Solidity
-* [Wiki: Solidity by Example](https://www.solidity-by-example.org){target=_blank} A bunch of great examples of Solidity, including excellent design patterns, hacks and security tips.
+* [Wiki: Solidity by Example](https://www.solidity-by-example.org) A bunch of great examples of Solidity, including excellent design patterns, hacks and security tips.
-* [Wiki: Use Web3](https://useweb3.xyz/){target=_blank} Another good collection of learning resources
+* [Wiki: Use Web3](https://useweb3.xyz/) Another good collection of learning resources
-* [Article: Test Driven Introduction to Solidity](https://michalzalecki.com/ethereum-test-driven-introduction-to-solidity/){target=_blank} From an older pragma version of Solidity, but might be interesting to check out!
-Repo accompanying the article [here.](https://github.com/MichalZalecki/tdd-solidity-intro){target=_blank}
+* [Article: Test Driven Introduction to Solidity](https://michalzalecki.com/ethereum-test-driven-introduction-to-solidity/) From an older pragma version of Solidity, but might be interesting to check out!
+Repo accompanying the article [here.](https://github.com/MichalZalecki/tdd-solidity-intro)
-* [Thread: What Does Ethereum Development Look Like Today?](https://twitter.com/smpalladino/status/1421901085279756300){target=_blank} Santiago Palladino, who wrote [Ethereum for Web Developers,](https://www.apress.com/gp/book/9781484252772){target=_blank} updates parts of his book for the current Ethereum ecosystem.
+* [Thread: What Does Ethereum Development Look Like Today?](https://twitter.com/smpalladino/status/1421901085279756300) Santiago Palladino, who wrote [Ethereum for Web Developers,](https://www.apress.com/gp/book/9781484252772) updates parts of his book for the current Ethereum ecosystem.
-* [Article: Learn X in Y Minutes (Solidity)](https://learnxinyminutes.com/docs/solidity/){target=_blank} A bit long and rough, but a comprehensive overview of learning Solidity
+* [Article: Learn X in Y Minutes (Solidity)](https://learnxinyminutes.com/docs/solidity/)  A bit long and rough, but a comprehensive overview of learning Solidity

 ### Week 2: Protocol Development Deep-Dive